pytorch/vision/references/video_classification/README.md

 We present a simple training script that can be used for replicating the result of [resenet-based video models](https://research.fb.com/wp-content/uploads/2018/04/a-closer-look-at-spatiotemporal-convolutions-for-action-recognition.pdf).
 All models are trained on [Kinetics400 dataset](https://deepmind.com/research/open-source/kinetics), a benchmark dataset for human-action recognition.
 The accuracy is reported on the traditional validation split.

-TODO: Add some info about the context, dataset we use etc

 ## Data preparation

 If you already have downloaded [Kinetics400 dataset](https://deepmind.com/research/open-source/kinetics),